 How can I make an IRA Charitable Rollover?

 Contact your IRA administrator for their QCD distribution form and information on the procedure to make such a gift.
+Click here for a sample distribution request letter that you can send to your IRA Administrator to start the process.

 The Secure Act and the QCD